-The University of Alabama is home to FIFTEEN national championships in football, the most of any school in the Southeastern Conference and among the most in the country.
-Alabama most recently won the national title in 2012 under Coach Nick Saban.
+The University of Alabama is home to SIXTEEN national championships in football, the most of any school in the Southeastern Conference and among the most in the country.
+Alabama most recently won the national title in 2015 under Coach Nick Saban.

 The Other Five